 To help you pick the right model between Amazon FBA and dropshipping, let’s look at the pros and cons of each model.

-Dropshipping doesn’t require a hefty investment to start the business.
-It is pocket-friendly and you don’t have to make lumpsum investments.
+Dropshipping doesn’t require a hefty investment to start a business.
+It is pocket-friendly and you don’t have to make lump sum investments.
 This is definitely an advantage for entrepreneurs who are not ready to invest huge capital.

 In dropshipping, when a customer places an order, all you have to do is place the same order with the supplier.
 Your supplier will handle everything from packaging, shipping, and returns.